RomanKonopelko/RomanKonopelko/README.md

 - 🔭 I’m currently working on ... improving CORE.JS knowledge
 - 🌱 I’m currently learning ...
 Typescript
 - 💬 Ask me about ...
 Anything!
-- 📫 How to reach me: ... romank761@gmail.com
+- 📫 How to reach me: ...All the links are below!
 - ⚡ Fun fact: ... actually a professional dancer >.>

 ### 🔨 Languages and Tools: